Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 # Run mBrainAligner

-We provide executable files, scripts and sample data (downsampled `fMOST`,`VISoR`,`MRI`,`LSFM` mouse brain images) for running `mBraiAligner` on Windows and Linux platforms.
+We provide executable files, scripts and sample data (downsampled `fMOST`,`VISoR`,`MRI`,`LSFM` mouse brain images (~50um)) for running `mBraiAligner` on Windows and Linux platforms.
 You can find compiled executable files in `binary`, and scripts, sample data and config files in `examples`.
 In `examples/registered_results` folder, the registration results of brains of four modalities are also provided.
 Note that due to the size of brain images, only small down-sampled brains are provided here.
+For better registration accuracy, 25um image resolution is recommanded and we encourage the user to download raw data from the scalable Brain Atlas website https://scalablebrainatlas.incf.org/mouse/ABA_v3#about or contact us by email qulei@ahu.edu.cn.

 An overview of the pipeline is shown below.
 For a deeper understanding of each module please read the paper: <https://www.researchsquare.com/article/rs-321118/v1>.